Harvinder Sahota: Career

-Sahota came to the United States in 1974.
-He did his fellowship in cardiology at the University of Rochester in New York.
-Then he went to Regina, Saskatchewan, Canada to complete his chief residency.
-In 1977, he came to St Vincent's hospital in Los Angeles, California to do another fellowship in cardiology.
-After completing his second fellowship in cardiology at St. Vincent, he started his practice in cardiology in Los Angeles in 1978.
-He holds licenses to practice cardiology in California, New York, the United Kingdom and India.

-In 1985, Sahota invented "Sahota Perfusion Balloon" which allows blood to flow to the heart muscle during inflation and prevents chest pain during the operation.
-After getting the US FDA approval in the 1980s the balloon is now used in angioplasty surgeries all over the world.
-Sahota went on to invent several others devices, some non-medical, including the one with his son Neil about Identity Theft, especially for credit cards.
+In 1985, Sahota invented the "Sahota Perfusion Balloon", which allows blood to flow to the heart muscle during inflation and helps to prevent chest pain during the operation.
+After getting the US FDA approval in the 1980s the balloon is now used in angioplasty surgeries around the world.
+Sahota went on to invent several other devices.
 On 17 January 1990 Sahota performed the first coronary angioplasty in North India and nine more followed in the week that the team spent in Chandigarh.

-After the perfusion balloon, Sahota invented Multi-lobe perfusion balloon that straightens the artery on inflation during operation preventing blockages to occur at the bend of the artery.
-As an inventor, he holds a total of 24 patents and many other medical inventions such as Red Laser Light for prevention of Restenosis, Fibrin coated Stent, Hemostat to stop bleeding from ruptured artery during the procedure.

-In 2000, Sahota received the distinguished physician award presented by former Indian Prime Minister I. K. Gujral and was honored by the National Federation of Indian-American Associations in the United States.
-In 2003, he was appointed commissioner of medicine for Orange County, California, by the Orange County board of supervisors.
-He has also received the excellence in medicine award from the Global Indian Congress of San Francisco.
+In 2000, Sahota received the Distinguished Physician Award presented by former Indian Prime Minister I. K. Gujral.
+Also, he was honored by the National Federation of Indian-American Associations in the United States.

 In 2012, Sahota was honored by the American Heart Association for his cardiovascular science and medicine research and his significant contribution to interventional cardiology.
-In the same year, he was also awarded the Golden Orange Award by the World Affairs Council of Orange County.
+That same year, he received also the Golden Orange Award by the World Affairs Council of Orange County.